yinzi-xin/yinzi-xin.github.io/pages/about.md

 # First-Author Publications

+On-sky Speckle Nulling through a Single-Mode Fiber with the Keck Planet Imager and Characterizer

 [Efficient Detection and Characterization of Exoplanets within the Diffraction Limit: Nulling with a Mode-selective Photonic Lantern](https://iopscience.iop.org/article/10.3847/1538-4357/ac9284)

 For additional information, see: [ORCID](https://orcid.org/0000-0002-6171-9081)